wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/defender-office-365-explore/includes/preset-policies-overrides.md

 - Policy settings

 > [!NOTE]
-> The order of precedence for these policies is important if multiple preset security policies and other policies apply to the same user.
+> The order of precedence for policies is important if multiple preset security policies, custom policies, and the default policy apply to the same user.

 ## Profiles